 Travel industry urges expansion of green list destinations

-Industry bosses have urged further clarity on when other holiday destinations could be added to the quarantine-free green list amid criticism the Government had been too cautious in its approach to unlocking international travel.
+Industry bosses have urged further clarity on when other holiday destinations could be added to the quarantine-free green list amid criticism that the Government has been too cautious in its approach to unlocking international travel.

 Portugal, Gibraltar and Israel are among just 12 destinations which will be on the green list from May 17 – with some countries on the list still not accepting holidaymakers.

-Transport Secretary Grant Shapps said the removal of the ban on international leisure travel was “necessarily cautious”, but sector leaders warned it could “delay the industry’s recovery”.
+Transport Secretary Grant Shapps said the removal of the ban on international leisure travel is “necessarily cautious”, but sector leaders warned it could “delay the industry’s recovery”.

 People returning to England from a green destination from May 17 will not be required to self-isolate and are only required to take one post-arrival coronavirus test.